Installation

 • NO_PROXY: allow domains or IP addresses to bypass the proxy

-You simply must do both things to use the local-builder within the proxy:
+You simply must do these two things to use the localbuilder within the proxy:

-• these above variables in the user host which calls rp-cli program
+• set the variables above for the host user which calls rp-cli program

 • configure these variables inside the localbuilder through a rp-cli call